Rise to Success: Career Highlights of George Clooney

 2015: Golden Globe Cecil B. DeMille Lifetime Achievement Award

-In 2015, George Clooney was awarded the Golden Globe Cecil B. DeMille Lifetime Achievement Award, recognizing his significant contributions to the entertainment industry.
+In 2015, George Clooney was awarded the Golden Globe Cecil B. DeMille Lifetime Achievement Award.

 Loading Video...

-In March 2016, George Clooney and his wife Amal met with Syrian refugees living in Berlin to mark the fifth anniversary of the conflict, and subsequently met with German chancellor Angela Merkel to thank her for Germany's open-door policy regarding refugees.
+In March 2016, George Clooney and his wife Amal met with Syrian refugees living in Berlin to mark the fifth anniversary of the conflict.
+Following this, they met with German Chancellor Angela Merkel to express gratitude for Germany's open-door policy towards refugees.

-In April 2016, George Clooney visited Armenia to commemorate the 101st anniversary of the Armenian Genocide.
-He supports the recognition of the Armenian Genocide and is a chief associate of the 100 Lives Initiative and launched the Aurora Prize.
+In April 2016, George Clooney visited Armenia to commemorate the 101st anniversary of the Armenian genocide as part of the 100 Lives Initiative.

 In 2016, George Clooney endorsed Hillary Clinton for the presidential election.

-In June 2017, Casamigos Tequila, co-founded by George Clooney, was sold to Diageo for $700 million, with a possible additional $300 million depending on future performance.
+In June 2017, Casamigos Tequila, co-founded by George Clooney, was sold to Diageo for $700 million, with a possible additional $300 million based on future performance.

-In October 2017, George Clooney's directorial project "Suburbicon", a 1950s-set crime comedy, was released.
+In October 2017, George Clooney's directorial project, "Suburbicon", was released.
+The 1950s-set crime comedy stars Matt Damon, Julianne Moore, and Oscar Isaac.

 Loading Video...